The Delhi Durbar

 The text presented here is the description of the entire set of Durbar films from the 1912 Kinemacolor catalogue, plus a selection of contemporary press notices taken from the same catalogue.
 The description gives both a good indication of the contents of the films, as well as the unabashed imperial tone with which they were presented to an audience.
 The films were divided up into sections in the catalogue, each with a code number and code name, for exhibitors to cite when booking the films.
 Illustrations from the catalogue are given on the right-hand side.
-Today, only a reel from the Royal Review section (which took place after the main Durbar ceremonies) survives today.
+Today, only two sections from the Royal Review pf 50,000 Troops and the Calcutta Pageant (both of which took place after the main Durbar ceremonies) survive today.
 The remainder is believed lost.

 THE ROYAL VISIT TO INDIA, 1911-1912.